dinosaure/blogger/articles/spoke.md

 First, we need to implement a `run` function that uses the _syscalls_ in our `Flow` module to execute our _handshake_.
-The function is very similar to what we could do with the `Unix` module, except that we have to use the [Lwt monad][lwt].
+The function is very similar to what we could do with the `Unix` module, except that we have to use the [Lwt monad](https://github.com/ocsigent/lwt).
 We will notice that it is quite simple to change the underlying implementation that will take care of the network.
 ```ocaml
 let run queue flow fiber =